High-speed morse burst encoder

 that could send numbers in morse code a very

 high speed.
-It was developed in the 1970 in Germany, probably by Pfitzner
+It was developed around 1974 in Germany.

 and replaced earlier mechanical burst encoders, such as the NATO-issued